aws/aws-node-termination-handler/README.md

  - `enableScheduledEventDraining`

 By default, IMDS mode will only Cordon in response to a Rebalance Recommendation event (all other events are Cordoned and Drained).
 Cordon is the default for a rebalance event because it's not known if an ASG is being utilized and if that ASG is configured to replace the instance on a rebalance event.
 If you are using an ASG w/ rebalance recommendations enabled, then you can set the `enableRebalanceDraining` flag to true to perform a Cordon and Drain when a rebalance event is received.

+Rebalance Recommendation is an early indicator to notify the Spot Instances that they can be interrupted soon.
+Node Termination Handler supports AZ Rebalance Recommendation only in Queue Processor mode using ASG Lifecycle Hooks.
+For AZ rebalances the instances are just terminated, using Lifecycle Hooks and EventBridge rule for `EC2 Instance-terminate Lifecycle Action` we can handle OD Instances.

 The `enableSqsTerminationDraining` must be set to false for these configuration values to be considered.